miker704/Strife/patches.md

     - Switched from linear to radial gradients for styling loading screens.
     - Add fade away transition effect on warp/loading screens to fade into the path `/$/channels/@me/`
     - Added Show Update Icon Probability and click to remove and redirect to update screen in Server Header NavBar.
+    - Added Show Update Icon Probability and click to remove and redirect to update screen in DmServer Header NavBar.

 ## Backend Changes